-The most common programs used to compress files in Unix-like systems are:
+As stated already, the most commonly used programs compress files in Linux and Unix-like systems are:

 1. Compress and decompress files using Gzip program

-The gzip is an utility to compress and decompress files using Lempel-Ziv coding (LZ77) algorithm.
+The gzip is a utility to compress and decompress files using Lempel-Ziv coding (LZ77) algorithm.

 1.1 Compress files